steven-liu48/A-Frame-echoAR/README.md

 aframe-watcher home.html
 ```

-Now, it'll start watching for changes from the Inspector:
+Then the aframe-watcher will start watching for changes from the Inspector:

 ![alt text](./Screenshots/start.png)